d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 > ![Info Example 1](images/examples/info_ex1.png "Info example 1")

+> Here the server is logged into and type **Power** is selected, the power supplies information is displayed.

+> ![Info Example 2](images/examples/info_ex2.png "Info example 2")

 > Multiple properties under the VirtualMedia type are specified.
 By passing multiple properties, it returns the information on all of the properties passed.

-> ![Info Example 2](images/examples/info_ex2.png "Info example 2")

 > ![Info Example 3](images/examples/info_ex3.png "Info example 3")